-Should you get married at the Stillwater Public Library Wedding?
+Should you choose the Terrace at Stillwater Public Library for your wedding?

 Stacy contacted me via the internet.
 She was planning a small family wedding, and was in need of a photographer to cover only the ritual.
 After a couple of phone calls, she realized that they would need a photographer covering their wedding starting from the preparation of the bride and groom’s pictures until the end.